Beyond Mechanical Pain provides pain education for allied health professionals.

 Pain science can be quite disheartening as a topic – there are no magic bullets or quick fixes.
 The science can sometimes paint a bleak picture of poor outcomes for any single modality approach.
 This makes engaging with this material difficult and the result is that practitioners might choose to avoid exploring the material at all.

 Alison’s seminars and workshops aim to investigate the approaches that have a strong evidence base of proven results and demonstrate how they can be applied in clinical practice.
 This means better outcomes for your clients and patients.

 Alison qualified as an osteopath in 2001.
 She has a Masters of Pain Management from Sydney University Medical School and Royal North Shore Pain Management Research Institute.
 She has lectured at Australian Catholic University, Victoria University, RMIT and George Fox University in a variety of science and clinical subjects.
 She has also worked as part of the teaching team at Deakin University Medical School and is currently based in Melbourne, Australia.

 Alison works part time at Brighton Spinal and Sports Clinic and Pain Matrix in Geelong and welcomes referrals for patients with chronic pain.

-Nick Efthimiou is an osteopath, personal trainer and educator with a clinical interest in chronic pain, therapeutic exercise/exercise rehabilitation and effective communication.
+He is a trained osteopath and personal trainer with a clinical interest in chronic pain, therapeutic exercise/exercise rehabilitation and effective communication.